illarion/lockenv/SECURITY.md

 - Each .lockenv file has unique salt
 - Compromising one file doesn't affect others
 - Password changes re-encrypt everything with new salt

+## Memory Management
+lockenv actively clears sensitive data from memory to minimize exposure:

+**What gets cleared:**
+- **Passwords**: Cleared immediately after key derivation using `crypto.ClearBytes`
+- **Encryption keys**: Cleared when Encryptor is destroyed (via `defer`)
+- **File contents**: Cleared after encryption (lock) or after writing to disk (unlock)
+- **Decrypted data**: Cleared in all code paths including error paths
+- **Merged data**: Cleared after conflict resolution
+- **Local file contents**: Cleared after comparison during unlock

+**When it's cleared:**
+- After each file is processed in lock/unlock operations
+- On error paths using explicit clearing before returns
+- Using defer patterns to ensure cleanup on all exit paths
+- Immediately after data is no longer needed

+**Memory exposure window:**
+- Lock: From file read to encryption completion (~milliseconds)
+- Unlock: From decryption to disk write (~milliseconds)
+- Conflict resolution: During user interaction (editor session can be longer)
+- Change password: During re-encryption of all files

+**Security guarantees:**
+- No sensitive data persists after function completion
+- Early clearing on error paths prevents leakage
+- Reduced window for process memory dump attacks

 ## Implementation Guidelines